-6.3.4.1 APPLICABILITY

-- All aeroplanes of a maximum take-off mass of over 27 000 kg for which the application for type certification is submitted to a Contracting State on or after 1 January 2023 shall be equipped with a crash-protected flight recorder which shall record the information displayed to the flight crew from electronic displays, as well as the operation of switches and selectors by the flight crew as defined in Appendix 8. - It is recommended that all aeroplanes of a maximum take-off mass of over 5 700 kg, up to and including 27 000 kg, for which the application for type certification is submitted to a Contracting State on or after 1 January 2023 should be equipped with a crash-protected flight recorder which should record the information displayed to the flight crew from electronic displays, as well as the operation of switches and selectors by the flight crew, as defined in Appendix 8. - 6.3.4.2 Duration
+- 6.3.4.1.1 Further to the provisions of Section 20, 21, 22, 23, 107 and 125 of the Air Navigation Regulations, all aeroplanes of a maximum take-off mass of over 27 000 kg for which the application for type certification is submitted to a Contracting State on or after 1 January 2023 shall be equipped with a crash-protected flight recorder which shall record the information displayed to the flight crew from electronic displays, as well as the operation of switches and selectors by the flight crew as defined in Appendix 8. - 6.3.4.1.2 Further to the provisions of Section 20, 21, 22, 23, 107 and 125 of the Air Navigation Regulations, it is recommended that all aeroplanes of a maximum take-off mass of over 5 700 kg, up to and including 27 000 kg, for which the application for type certification is submitted to a Contracting State on or after 1 January 2023 should be equipped with a crash-protected flight recorder which should record the information displayed to the flight crew from electronic displays, as well as the operation of switches and selectors by the flight crew, as defined in Appendix 8.

-The minimum flight crew-machine interface recording duration shall be at least for the last two hours.
+Further to the provisions of Section 20, 21, 22, 23, 107 and 125 of the Air Navigation Regulations, the minimum flight crew-machine interface recording duration shall be at least for the last two hours.

-6.3.4.3 Correlation
+6.3.4.3 CORRELATION

-Flight crew-machine interface recordings shall be able to be correlated to the recorded cockpit audio.
+Further to the provisions of Section 20, 21, 22, 23, 107 and 125 of the Air Navigation Regulations, flight crew-machine interface recordings shall be able to be correlated to the recorded cockpit audio.